jkotrc/Field-Plotter/README.md

 ## About Project
 ---
-Field Plotter is a learning tool for AP and IB Physics made as my computer science IA.
+Field Plotter is a learning tool for AP and IB Physics.
 It plots a customizable interactive 3D plot of the electric field around any user-specified static point charges.
-The project is divided into two sub-modules: a statically linked library, `libfieldplotter`, and a frontend that uses the library. `libfieldplotter` is platform independent, potentially useful outside the scope of the program and `frontend` will depend on whatever GUI library is used (e.g. Qt, GTK+,...).
-So far, `frontend` is nothing but a GLFW window for debugging purposes.
+It should feature a plot that the user can navigate around, using pop up windows to specify the charges, plotted in either 2D or 3D space.

+The short term usefulness of this project lies in Physics classrooms where it can be used to build intuition on the shape of electric fields.
+Long term, the project is intended to develop into a flexible plotting tool for various applications.

-## Technologies
+## Status
 ---
-This project is created with:
-* GLEW: 2.2.0
-* GLFW: 3.3.2 (just the testing frontend)
-* Qt5: TBA (Windows version)
-* GTK+: TBA (Linux version)
-* CUDA: TBA

-## Setup
----
-Currently the project is undergoing a very large refactoring as the code has decayed over time.
-The build system is being switched to meson.
+This project had to meet deadlines so it ended up suffering from heavy code smells.
+It is currently being overhauled in favor of switching to the meson build system and establishing a solid foundation to application-level processes (input and window events) as well as a better abstraction of the rendering API.

 ### Gallery
 ---

+This is what the old project produced in the experimental build thereof:

 ![Screenshot](https://i.imgur.com/ALwgeFy.png)
 ![Screenshot2](https://i.imgur.com/vSQkmAr.png)